IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
-- add a print function to Streamers with custom logic instead of checking for self.mode == 'production' every time
+- Scraper.compile_streamers_db() still has a videos_limit parameter, despite no longer scraping videos

 #### What is still in development?
 Known Issues?
- - Scraper.compile_streamers_db() still has a videos_limit parameter, despite no longer scraping videos

 #### What's next?
  - Add scraper.add_videos_to_streamers_db()